HOW TO MAKE A HOMEMADE MIXTAPE IN THE 90s

 Your speakers would compete for an audience of underclassman forced to vacuum the massive hallways, or those wandering to the communal bathrooms.

-Early on it was a ton of Grateful Dead and NWA.
+Early on it was a ton of Grateful Dead and NWA on my homemade mixtape.
 Much later, I remember being transfixed by Scarface’s track “White sheet,” and as I had no idea who Scarface was.
 I would be forced to borrow music until I found the right one.
 That was how I was introduced to, among others, Redman’s dare iz a darkside, which, great album.

 Music was never really my thing before military school, mostly because it wasn’t pushed onto us kids by my parents.
 My mother had one Sting album, …Nothing Like the Sun that she listened to exclusively every day, forever.